intel/dffml/docs/tutorials/intro.rst

 - :ref:`intro_models` abstract implementations of machine learning algorithms.

-- The :ref:`intro_data_flow` side of things is used to generate a dataset, as well as modify existing datasets.
+- :ref:`intro_data_flow` are used to generate a datasets, as well as modify existing datasets.

+Every part of DFFML is a plugin, which means that you can replace it with your own implementation without needing to modifying DFFML itself.
+It also means everyone can use each others plugins by publishing them to PyPi, or just creating a public Git repo.

+If you don't see the plugin you need already implemented under :doc:`/plugins/index`, you can :ref:`cli_service_dev_create` it yourself.

 .. _intro_sources: